glycerine/spin_paxos/README.md

-the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness, of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent? [see #on_ballot_numbers
+the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness, of course, and why save-to-disk is not optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent? [see #on_ballot_numbers